 Some clients want their homes cleaned once over each week.
 Others expect the cleaning process to be repeated a number of times throughout the same week.
 Some people like fresh linen every day, and others may want it once a week, or whenever is appropriate for the room in question.

 The regularity of cleaning will also affect your housekeeper’s schedule.
 Take the number of hours needed for one clean and times it by how many times a week you’d like it repeated.
-You’ll then know how many hours your housekeeper will need, and you may realise you require more than one member of staff to get the job done.
+You’ll then know how many hours your housekeeper will need.
+You may realise you require more than one member of staff to get the job done.

 Step 4: Lifestyle

 Do you travel regularly, meaning footfall within your house is at a minimum?
 If this is the case, then it’s likely you’ll just need standard hours to maintain your property.
-If you have a busy household, with a large family and regular guests, it will mean that you’ll need deep cleaning more often, and a higher level of maintenance.
+If you have a busy household, with a large family and regular guests, it will mean that you’ll need deep cleaning more often.

 Think about your lifestyle and needs, as this will allow you to calculate your housekeeper’s schedule more effectively.